QRickL/QRickL/README.md

 ## About Me

 I'm from Vancouver, British Columbia, Canada.
-Right now, I am a third year student at the University of Waterloo studying math and data science.
-I'm most familiar with Python and C++.
+Right now, I am a third year student at the University of Waterloo majoring in Data Science and minoring in Combinatorics & Optimization.

 ## My Journey: Art -> Math